 Mindfulness and Meditation in the Workplace

-Meditation is fast becoming known as the best way to reduce stress and increase the well-being of employees.
-As people continue to experience higher degrees of mental and physical demands throughout their work day.
-Combined with work pressures and personal demands, employee welfare and coping with stress is a growing concern in the workplace.
+Meditation is gaining traction as one of the best ways to increase the overall well-being of an employee.
+Many people are now exposed to higher degrees of mental demands throughout their work day.
+Combine work pressures with personal demands, many just aren’t coping with the stress.

 Many have tried to meditate before, it’s just one of those things that we should do, but we don’t.
 The biggest reason we hear, other than “no time,” is; “meditation is too hard; my mind is too busy.”